Torrington blanks Gering girls

 “It was a very good win,” he said.
 “The first win of the season, in my view, is always the hardest one to get.
 It was good to get that monkey off our back as we get ready for our first conference game on Friday.”

 The big thing in the game was the fact that both teams are struggling with numbers.
-Cummings said they are used to a full varsity and jayvee roster, but they are only going to have half of a jayvee squad this year.
+Cummings said they are used to a full varsity and JV roster, but they are only going to have half of a JV squad this year.

 Neither team could muster any score in the first half as the two teams entered intermission knotted at 0-0.

-Prokup said this was a game where her players competed hard through the adversity of a limited roster and weather conditions.
-Torrington had like 15 to 20 shots on goal while Gering had one shot on goal.
+Prokop said this was a game where her players competed hard through the adversity of a limited roster and weather conditions.
+Torrington had 15 to 20 shots on goal while Gering had one shot on goal.
 That one shot came from Erica Tovar.

-“Aaralyn, our goalkeeper, had some awesome saves,” Prokup said.
-“We had snow on the ground and it was slick and windy and cold, and she had some amazing saves back there in goal.
+“Aaralyn, our goalkeeper, had some awesome saves,” Prokop said.
+“We had snow on the ground, and it was slick and windy and cold, and she had some amazing saves back there in the goal.
 She is doing super awesome.”

 Prokop said it has been an unusual year, but if any girls want to come out to the team, they will gladly welcome more players in this rebuilding year.
 Depending on injuries, Gering has around 11 or 12 girls on the roster at this time.

-“We will take more girls if they want to come out,” Prokup said.
+“We will take more girls if they want to come out,” Prokop said.